Should you list hobbies on your resume? Find out what to include and if you really need an interests section on your job application.

 You want your resume to look professional, but not dull or robotic.
-Listing hobbies can add a personal touch and help you seem more relatable — but do they really belong on a formal resume?
-Will your future boss spot your passion for fire-eating and be so intrigued that you’ll score an interview on the spot?
+And listing hobbies can add a personal touch that makes you seem more relatable.
+We get it.
+A lot of job seekers ask the same thing: Should I include hobbies on my resume?
+Will it help me stand out?
+Will my future boss see my passion for fire-eating and be so intrigued that I’ll score an interview on the spot?

 Well, probably not.
-What does fire eating have to do with the IT job you want?
+What does fire-eating have to do with the IT job you want?
 It’s only going to waste resume space and cause double-takes for all the wrong reasons.
-But mentioning that you were in your college’s robotics club?
-Now that’s relevant and interesting.
-The trick is knowing your audience and choosing hobbies that fit the role.

 So, how do you know what’s relevant?
 This guide will tell you: